 The simple answer is probably not, but I've covered this issue with its own in-depth story if you're interested in the details.
-The short answer is that buying a separate Apple TV, which includes many more features and will continue to get updates, is a better choice for most people.
+While some will be better off buying a separate Apple TV, it's less of a dilemma now that there are inexpensive receivers with built-in AirPlay, like the Sony STR-DN840.

 Does virtual surround really work?